Video Conferencing at UIW

 A meeting host is someone that has permissions to control all aspects of a Zoom meeting and its participants.
 A co-host has most of these administrative rights, but can also assign controls and permissions to others.
 When scheduling a meeting, the scheduler is automatically made host and in most cases, the host and co-hosts are the only parties that can start a meeting.

 - How to navigate host and co-host controls in a meeting.

 - How to enable and add a co-host during a meeting.

 Following a Zoom meeting, you might want to gather a report that shows information on attendance, participants, registration (If the security setting was enabled for the meeting), or even polling responses.
 This information can be gathered after the meeting has concluded by going to your Zoom dashboard via Cardinal Apps.

-Education, Engagement, and more in Zoom
+Education, Engagement, and Advanced Features in Zoom

 - How to pre-assign participants to breakout rooms